How It Works

 FAQs

-Does a felony ever go away in Pennsylvania?
+Can a felony be expunged in Pennsylvania?

 Can expunged records still show up on background checks?